kenwebb/Xholon/Xholon/README_ksw.txt

-To search and replace in all files in a directory (recursively) search recursively from the directory of execution operate on only regular, readable, writeable files find ./ -type f -readable -writable -exec sed -i "s/Chameleon/Furcifer/g" {} \;
+To search and replace in all files in a directory (recursively) search recursively from the directory of execution operate on only regular, readable, writeable files WARNING this changes the file date/time for ALL files it examines find ./ -type f -readable -writable -exec sed -i "s/Chameleon/Furcifer/g" {} \;
 find ./ -type f -readable -writable -exec sed -i "s/xholon.tutorials/user.app/g" {} \;